electron-userland/electron-installer-dmg/README.md

 **Optional**

 `background` - *String*
 Path to the background for the DMG window.
+Background image should be of size 658 × 498.

 `icon` - *String*
 Path to the icon to use for the app in the DMG window.